nmusaelian-rally/search-gh-commits/README.md

 ### overview

-Sinatra app that searches commits by user/organization and pushed_at date
+Sinatra app that searches commits by user/organization and pushed_at date.
+Search can also be limited to commits in a single repository since a specified date.

 ### configure